How to Spend a Week in San Francisco

-Often hidden under a blanket of fog, fondly named Karl, the Golden Gate Bridge is a stunning structure that is best viewed by driving or biking across it, or from one of the many viewpoints on either end.
-Note that this bridge is a tolled bridge.
+Often hidden under a blanket of fog fondly known as Karl, the Golden Gate Bridge is quite possibly the most famous icon of San Francisco, and is a stunning structure best viewed by driving or biking across it, or from one of the many viewpoints on either end.

 Find the Painted Ladies, the well-known backdrop of the hit TV series 'Full House'.

-With eight steep turns offering a view of the city as you crawl your way down the hill, Lombard Street is usually packed with tourists but offers a weird, quirky stop right in town.
+With eight steep turns offering a view of the city as you crawl your way down the hill, Lombard Street, the 'crookedest street in the world,' is usually packed with tourists but offers a weird, quirky stop right in town.

 Wander along the waterfront at Hyde Street Pier, taking the time to visit the shipbuilders at the shipyard.